Michael Engler

-Michael Engler is an American theater director, and a Directors Guild of America and Emmy nominated television director and producer.
+Michael Engler is an American director and television producer.
+Besides television, he has also worked on theatre and film.

 Theater

 His Broadway credits include Eastern Standard, starring Dylan Baker, Patricia Clarkson, Kevin Conroy, and Anne Meara, as well as Mastergate, written by Larry Gelbart, and I Hate Hamlet, written by Paul Rudnick and starring Evan Handler and Alan Arkin.

 His direction of the 2003 off-Broadway production of the Alan Bennett play Talking Heads garnered him a nomination for the Outer Critics Circle Award.

 Film and television

 1990s

 Engler began his career in television with the TV movie Mastergate (1992) based on the play he directed by Larry Gelbart.
 The following year he worked on the television series Bakersfield P.D., starring Ron Eldard, Giancarlo Esposito, and Brian Doyle Murray, as well as the series Sisters, starring Swoosie Kurtz and Sela Ward.

 In 1993 and 1994 Engler directed two episodes of the HBO series Dream On, created by David Crane and Marta Kauffman, and starring Brian Benben and Wendie Malick, as well as an episode of the Claire Danes starrer My So-Called Life, and began directing what would become fifteen episodes of the series Party of Five, on which he was also a producer.
 The series starred Neve Campbell and Jennifer Love Hewitt.

 In 1995 Engler worked on the Mary Tyler Moore series New York News and Under One Roof, starring James Earl Jones, followed by the David E. Kelley series Chicago Hope in 1996, as well as the TV series Profit, starring Adrian Pasdar in 1997.

 In 1998 Engler wrote and directed the short film The Victim.
 In the same year he worked on the short-lived series Significant Others, starring Jennifer Garner, and Cupid, starring Jeremy Piven.
 Engler wrapped up the 1990s with Time of Your Life, a spin-off of Party of Five.
 Engler served as a consulting producer on Cupid and a co-executive producer on Time of Your Life.